Maitland - North

 The latest Census data sees Maitland - North placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Notably, Scottish ancestry was higher than average at 8.6%, while Welsh and Australian Aboriginal were similar or lower than regional averages at 0.6% and 3.1% respectively.
+Notably, Scottish ancestry was overrepresented at 8.6%, while Welsh and Australian Aboriginal were present at 0.6% and 3.1% respectively, differing from regional percentages of 7.6% and 5.1%.

 Frequently Asked Questions - Diversity